mdlincoln/mdlincoln.github.io/_posts/2014-05-08-the-changing-shape-of-dutch-paintings-in-the-nga.md

 It generally did *not* include still life paintings, Caravaggesque works, classicizing subjects, or any of the myriad other modes of seventeenth-century Dutch painting that had fallen out of favor by the late nineteenth century.
 Much of Arthur's work on behalf of the Gallery has involved filling these lacunae.

-The online edition of the Dutch collections syscat offers a nice opportunity to quantitatively explore this evolution.
+The online edition of the Dutch syscat offers a nice opportunity to quantitatively explore this evolution.
 I composed [several scripts][ngagit] to harvest object information from the online edition and plot it.

 It is remarkable to compare the core Mellon and Widener collections with those sets of paintings acquired by later curators.
-The core paintings cover a remarkably narrow period of time, less than fifty years of the Dutch Golden age.
+The core paintings cover a remarkably narrow period of time, less than fifty years of the Dutch "Golden Age".
 Even the paintings acquired between Widener's bequest and Arthur's arrival remain largely within that historical range.
 The works acquired after Arthur joined the gallery, however, cover a far wider range of dates.
-Arthur has also filled out holdings of certain genres, especially still lifes and seascapes, that did not interest Mellon and Widener, and yet today are some of the most captivating images in the collection.
+Arthur has also filled out holdings of certain genres, especially still lifes and seascapes, that did not interest Mellon and Widener.

 <figure>
 <a href="/assets/images/nga_date_plot.svg"><img src="/assets/images/nga_date_plot.svg"></a>